Liberia: President Weah Dismisses EPA Director Blama

+President George Weah (left) earlier accused EPA Executive Director Nathaniel Blama (right) of violating preventive health protocols at the Roberts International Airport (RIA), announcing him as Liberia's index case of the Coronavirus on March 16, 2020.

-(Monrovia, Liberia):The President of Liberia, H.E.
-George Manneh Weah has dismissed with immediate effect Mr. Nathaniel Blama, Executive Director of the Environment Protection Agency (EPA).
+President George Manneh Weah has dismissed with immediate effect Mr. Nathaniel Blama, Executive Director of the Environment Protection Agency (EPA).

-Mr. Blama on March 7,2020 unilaterally signed a US$20 million contract without the signatures of the ministers of Justice and Finance contrary to law and established governmental principles and procedures.
+Mr. Blama on March 7, 2020, unilaterally signed a US$20 million contract without the signatures of the Ministers of Justice and Finance contrary to the law and established governmental principles and procedures.

 Meanwhile, President Weah has warned he will not entertain any unscrupulous behavior of any government officials.
 The President reiterated his zero-tolerance stance against corruption.